 On September 27, 2021, Bond Members Kevin V. Recchia and Adam C. Kerlek participated in a Zoom video conference meeting with David Weeks (Staff's Redistricting Project Manager) and Michael Bosi (Collier County Planning Director).
 During this meeting, Staff advised Bond that Staff decided to draw five alternative redistricting maps, which decision is consistent with the BCC's directive to draw at least three such maps.
 Staff also advised Bond of the redistricting timeline and the forthcoming publication of notice of public meetings.
 Bond and Staff then discussed permissible considerations under federal and state law (including the Voting Rights Act) when drawing the five alternative maps.
-As with the 2011 redistricting process, the persons in attendance confirmed that Bond would not participate in the drawing of the five alternative maps and determine whether each map fully complies with applicable law.
+As with the 2011 redistricting process, the persons in attendance confirmed that Bond would not participate in the drawing of the five alternative maps.
+Rather, Bond would conduct an independent evaluation of the alternative maps and determine whether each map fully complies with applicable law.